Why shale is good for mankind but bad for the US

 Because most economic calamities change nature when a different prism is used to shine the light on it.
 One man’s toxic sludge is another man’s potpourri.

-So if it’s only pain that gives us the jolt we need in order to fix a problem – then pain is something fundamentally positive.
+So if it’s only pain that gives us the jolt we need to fix a problem – then pain is something fundamentally positive.
 Because dished out in bearable doses it makes you fix the machine every time something is wrong.
 Bigger calamities are avoided like this.

 If calamities get bigger, then consequently they are the result of a lot of efforts to cover up the pain.
 Stashing up debt is such a pain reliever.
 Because spending money one does not own lets the country go on with its old, nasty ways for another while.

 The earlier that corrective mechanism – let’s call it the pain factor sets it – the easier it is to handle the crisis and the earlier we all can go back to normal again.
-The later it is applied because of any outside influencer, the worse its going to get.
+The later it is applied because of any outside influencer, the worse it’s going to get.

-We all need to reform our economic systems, slim bloated administrations, modernize our welfare systems, reform our schools, you name it from time to time.
+We all need to reform our economic systems, slim-bloated administrations, modernize our welfare systems, reform our schools, you name it from time to time.

 But instead of attacking the ugly beast, America is basking in the glory of its massive shale gas industry that has put the country back on its feet.
-Massive investment pours into the country, jobs are created by the hundred thousands, whole industries relocate to the US which they had left decades earlier.
+Massive investment pours into the country, jobs are created by the hundred thousand, and whole industries relocate to the US which they had left decades earlier.
 Besides, the air gets cleaner because of all the carbon reductions through the use of Natural Gas and America is on the verge of energy independence.
-The current stalemate on the debt ceiling cannot really put a dent into those rosy prospects.
+The current stalemate on the debt ceiling cannot put a dent into those rosy prospects.

-All that money, growth, and jobs are masking the fact that America still needs reform as the causes for the original crisis have not been taken care of yet.
+All that money, growth, and jobs are masking the fact that America still needs reform as the causes of the original crisis have not been taken care of yet.
 We are still in the middle of it.
 Shale gas acts as some form of giant pain reliever which also blunts the willingness to do what needs to be done.

 The global effects of shale cannot be underestimated.
 What else has gotten Saudi princes so worried about their countries futures?
 What else has ever put a dent into the prospects of the Gazprom’s of the planet before?
 Sellers of oil and gas start to see the mess they are faced with.
 Their wares are just too expensive and the world has found a way to shun them and go for an alternative.
 It has ended this unbearable situation where sellers of hydrocarbons could make large industrial nations accept their every excess.